 Hotel Petaluma History

-By the end of the 19th century, Petaluma had become America’s largest center for chicken and egg production, thanks largely to the development of the incubator.
-Population nearly doubled between 1900-1920, reaching over 6,000 people, and demand for transportation to San Francisco and other cities grew.
-Early guests took the ferry, railway, and a limited few in automobiles, from San Francisco to enjoy the hotel’s accommodations, dance bands, lavish dinners, and the popular Redwood Room.
-Henry Barker, was the first to lease the hotel and spared nothing on the building and furnishing of Hotel Petaluma.
+By the end of the 19th century, Petaluma had become America’s largest center for chicken and egg production and the town’s population reached over six thousand by the end of 1920 raising the demand for transportation to San Francisco and the surrounding Bay Area.
+During these years, guests would arrive by ferry, railway, and cars from San Francisco to enjoy the hotel’s accommodations, live bands, lavish dinners, and the popular Redwood Room.
+Mr. Henry Barker was the first to lease the hotel and spared no expense upgrading the building and the furnishings for Hotel Petaluma.

-To this day, that beauty, grandeur, and history remain intact from the beautiful entranceway to the original pull-door elevator, the first passenger elevator in Petaluma.
-Originally the hotel was designed to be a four story building with 96 guest rooms but a 5th floor was added before construction was complete to provide lodging for the hotel employees.
-The elegant dining hall where formal dinners were held, is still available as a banquet facility for wedding receptions, meetings, and parties for any occasion.
+Today, guests still enjoy the grandeur and stunning architectural history that are visible from the threshold through to Hotel Petaluma’s original pull-door elevator which was the first passenger elevator in Petaluma.
+Originally the hotel was designed to be a four story building with 96 guest rooms but a 5th floor was added to provide housing for the hotel employees.
+The elegant dining hall where formal dinners were held, is still available as our banquet facility that is available for special occasions.